taihelsel/portfolio2/README.md

 	> ex) `about: "Hello world",`

 ### Experience
-The Experience section renders an array of items from the **experience** property.
+The Experience section renders an array of objects from the **experience** property.

 - Each **company** property will be used as a button for the experience section controls.
 - The **desc** property expects an array of strings.